iQuantum groups and iHopf algebras I: foundation: Introduction

 Let $\U$ be the Drinfeld-Jimbo quantum group, $\tB$ be a Borel subalgebra of $\U$, and $\tU$ be the Drinfeld double on $\tB$.
 Associated to any quasi-split Satake diagram $(\I,\tau)$ (with no $\tau$-fixed edge), a universal quasi-split iquantum group $\tUi$ arises from an iHall algebra realization \cite{LW22a}.
 The Drinfeld double $\tU$ can be identified as a universal iquantum group associated to the diagonal Satake diagram $(\I \sqcup \I, \swa)$.
 Here are some basic facts about $\tUi$: it has the same size as the Borel $\tB$ and admits a $\Z\I$-grading.
 In contrast, the iquantum groups with parameters introduced originally by G.~Letzter \cite{Let99} (see Kolb \cite{Ko14}) have a smaller size, do not have a $\Z\I$-grading, and can be recovered by central reductions from $\tUi$.

-The presentations for $\tU$ and $\tUi$ used in this paper look a little different from the ones commonly used in the literature, as they are in terms of ``dual" Chevalley generators with the goal toward dual canonical bases; cf. \cite{BG17a} and \cite{LP25}.
+The presentations for $\tU$ and $\tUi$ in terms of ``dual" Chevalley generators used in this paper look a little different from the ones commonly used in the literature; they are most suitable toward dual canonical bases in our sequel \cite{CLPRW} as well as in Berenstein-Greenstein \cite{BG17a} and in \cite{LP25}.
 The algebras $\tU$ (and resp. $\tB$, or $\tUi$) admits variants $\hU$ (and resp. $\hB$, or $\hUi$) where the generators $K_i, K_i'$ (and resp. $K_i$, or $\K_i$) of the Cartan subalgebras are not required to be invertible.
-The hat versions are natural from Hall algebra viewpoint.
 When discussing about braid group symmetries, these Cartan generators need to be invertible and we work with the tilde versions.
+The hat variant is natural from Hall algebra viewpoint and will be mostly used in our sequel on dual canonical bases, and so we can formulate both versions hand-in-hand in this paper; the reader can choose to skip the hat variant throughout.

 In this paper, we shall formulate a notion of iHopf algebras, a new associative algebra structure defined on Hopf algebras with Hopf pairings.
 Our main motivation comes from Theorem \ref{thm:iHopfB=iQG} below: the iHopf algebra defined on the Borel $\tB$ provides a realization of quasi-split universal iquantum groups.
 In particular, the iHopf algebra defined on the double Borel $\tB\otimes \tB$ provides a realization of the Drinfeld double $\tU$.
 As a first application of the iHopf approach, we connect normalized Lusztig's braid group action on $\tU$ and relative braid (= ibraid) group action on $\tUi$.

 Let us explain in detail.
 Given a Hopf algebra $H$ with a Hopf pairing and a Hopf endomorphism $\tau$ on $H$, we define a new associative algebra structure on $H$, denoted by $H^\imath_\tau$.
 We also consider $(H\otimes H)^\imath$ associated to the tensor product Hopf algebra $H\otimes H$ with a twisted Hopf pairing \eqref{eq:twisted}.
+It is shown in Proposition \ref{prop:double-diagonal} that $(H\otimes H)^\imath$ can be identified with the Drinfeld double $D(H)$ of $H$.
 The notion of $\tau$-twisted compatible linear map $\chi:H\rightarrow \F$ can be found in Definition~ \ref{def:chi}.

 \begin{alphatheorem} [Propositions \ref{prop:iHopf}, \ref{prop:embedding-iHopf-diagonal} and \ref{prop:coideal}] There exist natural algebra homomorphisms $\xi_{\tau,\chi}: H^\imath_\tau\rightarrow (H\otimes H)^\imath$ and $\Psi: H_\tau^\imath\rightarrow H^\imath_\tau\otimes (H\otimes H)^\imath$. \end{alphatheorem}